madlag/madlag.github.io/_posts/2025-11-04-ai-energy-bottleneck.markdown

 ### What's next

-Next time, we will see **why Google and Nvidia are the main contenders** in this energy-constrained race, and we will have a glimpse of what's coming after that (hint: what the hell is doing Apple ?).
+Next time, we will see **why Google and Nvidia are the main contenders** in this energy-constrained race.